-To create a lasting reminder of the Rise Above the Pack campaign, we’re commissioning a local female artist to create a vibrant laneway mural to brighten the space and raise awareness about women’s safety, gender equality and bystander intervention.
+To create a lasting reminder of the Rise Above the Pack campaign, we commissioned local Adelaide female artist Ella Simpson to create a vibrant laneway mural to brighten the space and raise awareness about women’s safety, gender equality and bystander intervention.
 The mural’s message is one of inclusivity, positivity and respect.
 We aim to keep people thinking and talking about their role in contributing to safe public spaces for women.

 You can now view the Women’s Safety Mural on James Place (between Grenfell St & Rundle Mall).